jobosk/crudifier/README.md

 ## Known bugs

-- Filtering by ID in the find all could result in a parsing exception.

 - Due to the way Jackson handles circular dependencies, serialization of two or more different entities poiting to the same sub-entity will result in the serialization of the sub-entity as an object in the first